FG-s-Modlists/FGs-Modlists-Site/content/dnddc/readme.md

 That said, ENB can put a very heavy strain on weaker computers.
 If you would like to turn off ENB, all you have to do is press Shift + F12 while in-game.
 It will disable ENB for the duration of your play session.

-If you would like to change the ENB used in the list, place any files your chosen preset needs into the  [D&DDC Install Location]\Stock Game\ folder.
+If you would like to change the ENB used in the list, place any files your chosen preset needs into the `[Your D&DDC Install Folder]\Stock Game\` folder.
 If you change to an ENB preset other than Rudy's, you should disable both of the Rudy's-related fixes in the left pane of Mod Organizer 2.

 Further support for changing ENB is not provided, you should be certain you know what you're doing before changing ENB.